-If your case is urgent and you qualify for an IMR, the DMHC will review your case and send you a letter within 2 calendar days telling you that you qualify for an IMR.
+If your case is urgent and you qualify for an IMR, the DMHC will review your case and send you a letter within 48 hours of receipt of a completed application telling you that you qualify for an IMR.
 After your application and supporting documents are received from your plan, the IMR decision will be made within 3 calendar days.
-You should receive the IMR decision within 7 calendar days of the submission of the completed application.
-If you are not satisfied with the result of the IMR, you can still ask for a State Hearing.
+You should receive the IMR decision within 7